Undivided Resources

 3 Parts of an IEP You Should Know About

 In our IEP Starter Kit series, Undivided’s Education Advocate Lisa Carey covered all the basics to help you get through your next (or first!)
 IEP meeting with confidence.
-During our live event on March 31, 2022, she explained some important aspects of IEPs that help ensure our kids have all the supports they need in school.
+During our live event, she explained some important aspects of IEPs that help ensure our kids have all the supports they need in school.
 Here are the top takeaways from the event!

 Include a Behavior Intervention Plan